nasa/openmct/CONTRIBUTING.md

   * Classes should use camel case, first letter capitalized (e.g. SomeClassName.)
   * Methods, variables, fields, and function names should use camel case, first letter lower-case (e.g. someVariableName.)
-Constants (variables or fields which are meant to be declared and initialized statically, and never changed) should use only capital letters, with underscores between words (e.g. SOME_CONSTANT.)
+  * Constants (variables or fields which are meant to be declared and initialized statically, and never changed) should use only capital letters, with underscores between words (e.g. SOME_CONSTANT.)
-  * File name should be the name of the exported class, plus a .js extension (e.g. SomeClassName.js)
+  * File names should be the name of the exported class, plus a .js extension (e.g. SomeClassName.js).
 * Avoid anonymous functions, except when functions are short (a few lines) and/or their inclusion makes sense within the flow of the code (e.g. as arguments to a forEach call.)